Memory Care Facilities in San Diego

 Most board and care homes also care for seniors with dementia or Alzheimer’s.

-How Will I Know If It’s Time for Memory Care in San Diego?
+How Do You Know It’s Time for Memory Care?

 If your loved one has dementia, you know how challenging their care can be.
-Their cognitive loss may be due to Alzheimer’s Disease, or it may be due to dementia caused by any number of factors.
+Their cognitive loss may be due to Alzheimer’s Disease, or it may be due to dementia caused by other factors.

 With most types of dementia, every day activities like getting dressed, eating, bathing, and using the toilet can become more and more difficult as time goes on.